Key Figures & Certifications

 Scope 3: Indirect greenhouse gas emissions

-Emissions from commuter traffic with aircraft
+Emissions from commuting by aircraft

 3,052.85